 Can you teach shapes and geometry with computer coding games?
 Today I am excited to share a new coding toy that I used to just do that.
 Teaching kids Coding has become a popular topic nowadays.
 We all know today’s kids will grow up into a new world that computers and robots are essential parts of life.
 Even if they don’t want to be a programmer to write computer codes, it is important to understand how programs and coding work, so the world is less mysterious and they will feel more empowered in their life.
 Since coding is in so many different aspects of life and used in so many different fields of work, it is a wonderful idea to embed coding in all subjects in kids learning today.
-That’s why I love Sphero Edu program and its #BeyondCode message.
+That’s why I love Sphero Edu program.
 With the new design, the newly updated coding toy can be used in so many different subjects, and shapes and geometry is just one of them.
-If you like to try, make sure put in a comment for the chance to win the giveaway.
-Details at the bottom of this post.

 Game Set Up: